virtualzone/docker-piwik/README.md

  + `overshard/piwik` is simply what I called my docker build of this image
  + `-d=true` allows this to run cleanly as a daemon, remove for debugging
  + `-p` is the port it connects to, `-p=host_port:docker_port`

+## Why put the core repo inside of the data directory?

+Because PHP devs seem to feel like updating files on the system itself and just downloading files wherever in their project.
+This means we have pull the repo to the data dir so that all these on the fly updates are persistent.

 [0]: http://www.docker.io/gettingstarted/